SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 So when it comes to the execution of the first line in example above, i.e.
-``traj.f_add_parameter('traffic.mobiles.add_cars', True , comment='Whether to add some cars or bicycles in the traffic simulation')``

-The parameter will be added with the default value ``add_cars=True`` but immediately afterwards the :func:`pypet.parameter.Parameter.f_set` function will be called with the value ``False``.
+``traj.f_add_parameter('traffic.mobiles.add_cars', True , comment='Whether to add some cars or bicycles in the traffic simulation')``, the parameter will be added with the default value ``add_cars=True`` but immediately afterwards the :func:`~pypet.parameter.Parameter.f_set` function will be called with the value ``False``.
 Accordingly, ``if traj.add_cars:`` will evaluate to ``False`` and the bicycles will be added.

-Note that in order to preset a parameter you need to state its full name (except the prefix *parameters*) and you cannot shortcut through the tree.
+In order to preset a parameter you need to state its *full name* (except the prefix *parameters*) and you cannot shortcut through the tree.
 Don't worry about typos, before the running of your simulations it will be checked if all parameters marked for presetting were reached, if not a :class:`~pypet.pypetexceptions.PresettingError` will be thrown.